CodingClubAtWali/COVID-19-Smart-Scraper-and-ChatBot/README.md

 pip3 install dnspython
 ```

-You will need to download the appropriate chromedriver that maches your chrome version installed.
-You can download a chromedriver from [Here](https://chromedriver.chromium.org/downloads)
+You will need to download the appropriate chromedriver that maches your chrome version.
+You can download a chromedriver from [Here](https://chromedriver.chromium.org/downloads).
 You will also need to make sure [Less Secure Apps](https://myaccount.google.com/lesssecureapps?) is enabled on your Gmail account

 ## Usage